 FILE SHARE (FILENAME=*UNC/SERVERNAME/SHARENAME/DIR1/DIR2, IOHSTRING=" ... ");

-In addition to DISK and SHARE, PWB/Copy has a file LINE, of KIND=PRINTER.
-This file records a trace of the MCP directories traversed and the results of files transferred.
+LINE is by default a printer file.
+It records a trace of the MCP directories traversed and the results of files transferred.
 In most cases, this output is not very useful, so you may wish to suppress it using the following file equation:

 FILE LINE (DUMMYFILE);